Things to Say and Do at that First Teaching Job Interview

 Don't be stupid.
 Remember, the principal or other interviewer does not negotiate salary, benefits, etc. Don't even mention them in the interview.
 If you do, the interviewer may "write you off."

-This is especially true in the current (2013) economic situation, where many
+This is especially true in the current (2014) economic situation, where some

 school systems are cutting back and/or not hiring at all.
 Things are